k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>rollingRestartRequested</b></td>
         <td>boolean</td>
         <td>
+          DEPRECATED.
+Use CassandraTask for rolling restarts.
 Whether to do a rolling restart at the next opportunity.
 The operator will set this back to false once the restart is in progress.<br/>
         </td>
         <td>false</td>
       </tr><tr>